Arjo AUS FAQ Covid-19

 Please discuss with your Manager and come to an agreed approach that can work for you and the company.

-34. What about Employees who are unable to work from home or if we don’t have enough of your normal work for you to do or less work than usual?
+28. What about Employees who are unable to work from home or if we don’t have enough of your normal work for you to do, or less work than usual?

-35. What if my family member(s) or I are in an at-risk category for COVID-19?
+31. What if I or my family member(s) are in an at risk category for COVID-19?

 As an employer, we will treat this on a case by case basis and be as supportive as possible and will support flexible and home working where we can.